 Tearing things apart, the insides support the overall first bite impressions.

 The insides of Sin Eng Hoe reveal larger chunks of onions than the others.
 On second taste, again, the bits of onion got stuck in the molars.
 The taste was unmemorable and was more chewy than Lam Fong.

 Lam Fong’s filling didn’t have any flow.
-It was shiny.
-On second taste, I found it the sweetest among the lot with a chewy filling that was not as chewy as that as Sin Eng Hoe.
+It’s shiny.
+On second taste, I found it the sweetest among the lot with a chewy filling that isn’t as chewy as that of Sin Eng Hoe’s.

-Ching Han Guan as the oiliest of the lot, had a slight flow and more bits of onion.
-Overall, it was just both sweet and salty at the same time, with little else.
+Ching Han Guan as the oiliest of the lot, has a slight flow and more bits of onion.
+Overall, it’s just both sweet and salty at the same time, with little else.

 I confess that I was a little disappointed with this test.
-None of them stood out in particular.
+None of the biscuits stood out in particular.
 All of them were kind of middling for me.
 I least liked Sin Eng Heong, and I most liked Lam Fong.
-Ching Han Guan followed Lam Fong.
+Ching Han Guan lagged behind Lam Fong.